GrapesJS/grapesjs/README.md

 </script>
 ```

-Unfortunately with the configuration above you wouldn't see a lot.
-This because GrapesJS itself is empty, adding panels, buttons and other stuff will be your job (actually it's not empty but you need buttons to show them up).
-The section below will explain some basic configurations but for a more practical example I suggest to look up the code inside this demo: http://grapesjs.com/demo.html
+For more practical example I suggest to look up the code inside this demo: http://grapesjs.com/demo.html

 ## Configuration